wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 Modernized vanilla-style UI with many enhancements and bugfixes.

-#### Installation:

-Install from archive in MO2 ([How To Install Mods](mo2#how-to-install-mods))
-  - Use the default settings.

 ### [yUI - User Ynterface](https://www.nexusmods.com/newvegas/mods/74357)

 NVSE plugin that aims to fix UI bugs and add new UI features.
-Doesn't do anything that noticeable on its own without [ySI - Sorting Icons](#ysi---sorting-ycons).
+Doesn't do anything that noticeable on its own without [ySI - Sorting Ycons](#ysi---sorting-ycons).

 #### Installation:

-Main File - yUI

-- After install, double-click the mod and go to **INI Editor**.
+After installing the Main File, double-click the mod and go to **INI Editor**.
 Paste in the following, replacing the existing contents:

 ```ini title="yUI.ini" showLineNumbers
 [General]